intel-analytics/ipex-llm/docs/docs/PythonSupport/python-install.md

 You can use Python without pip install.
 Pip install only supports certain Spark versions and platforms now.
 You can always use Python this way if pip support is missing.

 First of all, you need to obtain the BigDL libs.
 You can either download pre-built libs or build from source code.
-Refer to [Install](../UserGuide/install.md) for details.
+Refer to [Use pre-built libs](../UserGuide/install-pre-built.md) and [Build from Source](../UserGuide/install-build-src.md) for details.

 Then you can either use an interactive shell, run a python program on commandline, or use jupyter notebook.
 Refer to below sections for details.